-The benefits of CBD are becoming increasingly well-known and there’s very good reason for this, but first let’s look at what CBD actually is.
+The benefits of CBD are becoming well-known.
+There’s very ood reason for this, but first let’s look at what CBD actually is.

 What is CBD?

-Cannabidiol (CBD) is one of the many compounds found in the cannabis plant that belong to a class of substances called cannabinoids.
+Cannabidiol (CBD), is one of the many compounds found in the cannabis plant.
+These compounds belong to a class of substances called cannabinoids.
 As CBD is non psychoactive, you will not get high but reap the benefits of CBD instead.

 Another substance in this group is THC (tetrahydrocannabinol).
-Both CBD and THC are often sold as a ‘food supplements’, with research highlighting how it can help a number of medical conditions.
+Both CBD and THC are often sold as a ‘food supplements’.
+Research is highlighting how it can help many medical conditions.

 What is THC?

-THC is the part of the cannabis plant that people use for recreational purposes and the ‘high’ feeling that’s associated with marijuana.
+THC is the part of the cannabis plant that people use for recreational purposes.
+The ‘high’ feeling that’s associated with marijuana.

 Due to UK laws, any CBD products in the UK can only be available for sale with a maximum of 0.2% THC.
 Despite some CBD products containing THC, it won’t result in you feeling ‘high’.

-This is because THC needs heat in order to breakdown, which is why it’s smoked or used in cooking for recreational purposes.
+This is because THC needs heat to breakdown.
+This is why it’s smoked or used in cooking for recreational purposes.

 Inside the human body, there’s the endocannabinoid system, with its receptors spread throughout the body and brain.